-An analysis of historical production at the Mhlabatshane WTP (November 2018 to October 2019) is presented in Figure 11.33.
+An analysis of historical production at the Mhlabatshane WTP (November 2019 to October 2020) is presented in Figure 11.40.
 The raw water inflow at Mhlabatshane WTP exceeded the 1:50 year assurance of supply volume.
-There has been a marked uptake in demand since the commissioning of the WTP.
-The extent of expansion to new water supply zones, by Ugu DM, as well as the associated quantum of water loss is unknown.
-The optimal operating capacity of the WTP was exceeded 100% of the time and design capacity was exceeded 98% during this period.
-This shows that the WTP is operating at full capacity all of the time, which is not sound operating practice as it leaves inadequate opportunity for scheduled maintenance on the filters and auxiliary equipment.
-In this regard, UW intends to re-commission the 2 M&/day water treatment package plant at the site.
+The demand from the WTP was constrained by the availability of raw water from the Mhlabatshane Dam over the past year.
+The optimal operating capacity of the WTP was thus only exceeded 83% of the time and design capacity was exceeded 61% during this period.

-Figure 11.33 Analysis of historical production at Mhlabatshane WTP (November 2018 to October 2019).
+Figure 11.40 Analysis of historical production at Mhlabatshane WTP (November 2019 to October 2020).